Lima bean shakshuka

 • Olive-oil or butter.

-• Spices and green-herbs, and perhaps half an onion.
+• Spices and green-herbs; and half an onion.

 From a can, known as butter beans, they are a distinct second-best but then you don't have to wait months for the pods to mature.

-Today we are going to make our shakshuka with red peppers, cumin and garlic; perhaps half a teaspoon of turmeric, young green-coriander and rocket.
+Today we are going to make our shakshuka with red peppers, cumin and garlic; perhaps half a teaspoon of turmeric, young green-coriander and rocket too.
 Then we'll poach a fresh egg on top.

 Personalise the shakshuka for your own family.
-You could add spinach, onion and even feta-cheese.
+You could add spinach, a shallot and even feta-cheese.

 And of course we have made it with lima-beans because they are prolific right now in our garden, but you could equally easily use chickpeas or favas.
 The sky's the limit.